YanaSn0/Python/README.md

 A versatile Python script (s.py) for downloading, processing, combining, splitting, and creating slideshows from media files (videos, audio, images).
 Powered by yt-dlp, gallery-dl, and ffmpeg.

-This tool was tested (a little) on X, Instagram, YouTube, TikTok but should work for 1000's more.
+This tool was tested on X, Instagram, Facebook, YouTube, TikTok but should work for 1000's more.

 Features ✨